Who is Cherry Valentine? Meet the RuPaul’s Drag Race UK queen from Darlington

 "In the world of drag, just like a Cherry, I sit on top!"

-Are you ready for impressions, lip-syncing and sashaying?
-If you answered yes, then you will likely already know that RuPaul’s Drag Race UK is back for another series.

-And we have a new group of queens to battle it out, including Cherry Valentine – a relative newbie to the drag scene.
+One of the queens in this year’s line-up is Cherry Valentine, a relative newbie to the drag scene.

 Cherry Valentine: Key Facts